CodeSample15/Squiggly/guide.md

 ## Basics

-Running `squiggly template` will print a project template to the console which you can copy paste into any file:
+Running `squiggly template` will print a project template to the console.
+You can either copy and paste this template into a file or run `squiggly template > program_name.sqgly`

 ```
 :VARS: {